BalloonChamp/RoboLib/README.md

 ## Run

 Start the main controller first.
-It will warn if a component is not yet available but continues running.
+It will keep running and periodically attempt to connect to any components that are not yet available.

 ```bash
 ./scripts/run_main.sh